 November 30, 2016

-Studies have proven that exercise is very much important for health.
+Studies have proven that exercise and protein are very much important for health.
 Earth’s Wisdom always gives importance to exercise because it’s the exercise which keeps all your muscles, tendons, ligaments and organs active, ensures proper blood supply and thus nutrition to every cell, burns unnecessary fat and cholesterol, keeps you mentally sound and comfortable, and overall physically and mentally problem-free.
 However, your food is also equally important as exercise.
 This is because during exercise your body undergoes wear and tear which is repaired with right kind of food and right amount of sleep.
-And the most important among the food is proteins!
+And the most important among the food is protein!

 Do you know that the outer layer of our cells is made of a molecule called lipoprotein which is a combination of lipid and protein?
 This means that the basic unit of our body (cell) depends on proteins for its very existence.
 Imagine how harmful would it be if your diet lacks in proteins!
 Your cells have a limited life.
 Every cell does its job and then dies, and is replaced by a new cell and the cycle continues.
 Every day millions of our cells die and are replaced by new cells, even though we don’t exercise.
 When we exercise this amount is even higher and process is even faster.
 To build up healthy new cells, proteins are a basic requirement.
 Without appropriate amount of protein intake, the new cells will be weak and their weakness will be reflected in your day-to-day life.
 You will feel tired, unmotivated, nervous and overall unhappy about your life.